SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 A protocol composition type describes a type that conforms to each protocol in a list of specified protocols.
-Protocol composition types may be used in type annotations and in generic parameters.
+Protocol composition types may be used only in type annotations and in generic parameters.

+..
+In places where a comma separated list of types is allowed, the P&Q syntax isn't allowed.

 Protocol composition types have the following form: